SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

 Alternate GPIO Functions
 ========================
 The GPIO ports can not only act a simple inputs or outputs but can be used to implement more complex I/O operations.
 A couple of industrial standard protocols a supported directly be dedicated hardware blocks.
 These alternate functions are configured and controlled via peripheral registers in a similar way like the basic input/output modes.
 However, these configurations settings a much more complex and will not be described in detail.
 Typically, a user will call functions from a library to set-up and use the alternate function modes.
 Here is a table which shows the available alternate functions which can be selected via the appropriate GPFSEL registers for each GPIO pin.
-Note that all alternate functions require a number of consecutive pins to set to the same mode.
+Note that all alternate functions require a number of consecutive pins to be set to the same mode.

 .. figure:: images/GPIO_Alt.png
     :width: 600
     :align: center

-Next, the properties of a few commonly used serial protocols are described.
+Next, the properties of a few of those commonly used serial protocols are described.

 UART